-Budgeted cost: £155,279
+Budgeted cost: £137,760

 Activity Evidence that supports this approach Challenge number(s) addressed Use of GLS full suite of standardised diagnostic assessments including Key Stage 3 Core, CAT 4, NGR, NGST as well as English, Maths and Science Progress Package Year 7-9.
 Timetabled use each term to have maximum utilization.
 Training will be provided for staff to ensure assessments are interpreted correctly.
 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction.
 In addition, accurate tracking can be implemented to further promote progress across Year 7-10.
 Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1,2,3.
-Use of Hegarty Sparks Math's Math's and Senaca Learning Platform Previous academic year groups level of engagement has been high using identified resources.
-All platform and resources mean that learning con- tent and resources are easily acces- sible and able to be revisited.
+Use of Sparx Maths and Seneca Learning Platform Previous academic year groups level of engagement has been high using identified resources.
+All platform and resources mean that learning content and resources are easily accessible and able to be revisited.
 GAPS analysis in Maths, Science, History and Geography mean link between assessment, homework and next steps thus providing effective use of feedback.
-1,2,3 Review, evaluation and enhancement of teaching and curriculum planning in line with DfE KS3 and EEF guidance as well as KS4 specification requirements.
-Continuing Professional Development driven by Staff Inquiry Questions will allow time to research and embed key elements of the guidance The DfE non-statutory KS3 guidance and KS4 specification requirements along with curriculum design and strategic planning has been pro- duced drawing on evidence-based approaches.
-These approaches pro- mote the development of sequential knowledge in pupils and the constant building and application of subject specific skills that develop the "Whole pupil".
+1,2,3 "Teacher As Expert In The Room" Model and Review, evaluation and enhancement of teaching and curriculum planning in line with DfE KS3 and EEF guidance as well as KS4 specification requirements.
+Continuing Professional Development driven by Staff Inquiry Questions will allow time to research and embed key The DfE non-statutory KS3 guidance and KS4 specification requirements along with curriculum design and strategic planning has been produced drawing on evidence-based approaches.
+These approaches promote the development of sequential knowledge in pupils and the constant building and application of subject specific skills that develop the "Whole pupil".
 1,2.

-in school, and to access required resources and CPD.
+elements of the guidance in school, and to access required resources and CPD.
 Purchase and use of targeted curriculum resources and provisions for disadvantaged pupils to ensure full access to teaching and learning and support within the classroom and outside of the curriculum.
-Previous qualitative data has shown that disadvantaged students engage more with learning, raise their aspi- rations and have an increased self- value / want to achieve when certain academic resources are provided / support given such as revision mate- rials, access to online resources etc. 1,2.3 Improving Reading and Literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
+Previous qualitative data has shown that disadvantaged pupils engage more with learning, raise their aspirations and have an increased self-value / want to achieve when certain academic resources are provided / support given such as revision materials, access to online resources etc. 1,2.3 Improving Reading and Literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
 Continuing professional development and instructional coaching focussed on each teacher's subject area including whole academy approach / Key Line of Inquiry.
-It will continue to be implemented across all subjects being led by co- ordinators to bring specialist knowledge to each curriculum area.
-Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in maths and English: word-gap.pdf (oup.com.cn) 1,3.
+It will continue to be implemented across all subjects being led by co- ordinators to bring specialist Acquiring disciplinary literacy is key for pupils as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in maths and English: word-gap.pdf (oup.com.cn) 1,3.